 The City is holding community meetings and developing draft concept plans to improve pedestrian, bicycle and school safety along Park Blvd.
-For more information, see the project web page.
+For more information, see the corridor study web page.

 - Park Blvd (Mountain Blvd to Leimert Blvd): 0.8 mile pedestrian and bicyclist path along Dimond Canyon to connect the Oakmore and Montclair neighborhoods.
 (More details below.)